 OrbitalNodes.ai tracks Tiangong in real time using live TLE data and SGP4 orbital propagation — the same method used by professional space agencies.
 We show its current position on a live 3D globe and predict exactly when it will next pass over your location.

-🛰 TRACK TIANGONG LIVEUse OrbitalNodes to get exact pass times for your location — Tiangong passes over most of the world's population and is visible from everywhere between 51.6°N and 51.6°S latitude.
+🛰 TRACK TIANGONG LIVEUse OrbitalNodes to get exact pass times for your location — Tiangong passes over most of the world's population and is visible from everywhere between approximately 43°N and 43°S latitude — a narrower footprint than the ISS (51.6°).
 It looks like a very bright reddish-orange star moving steadily across the sky during twilight.
 No telescope or binoculars needed.
 Passes happen several times per week and last 3-6 minutes.

 Tiangong reaches magnitude −3 at peak — slightly dimmer than the ISS (which peaks at −5.9) but still easily one of the brightest objects in the night sky.
 At its best it outshines Jupiter and rivals Venus.
 The main difference in appearance is a subtle reddish-orange tint compared to the ISS's bluer-white colour, which comes from the different surface materials and solar panel coatings.